trenchproject/RShiny_Genetics/README.md

 * Alternatively, go to [this link](https://huckley.shinyapps.io/RShiny_PlasticityTradeoff/).

+We have a google doc with questions to guide through the app for further understanding of the topic.

 ## Contributing to PlasticityTradeoff
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->